-The Equality Act 2010 brings together nine separate pieces of legislation into one single act.
+The Equality Act 2010 brought together nine separate pieces of legislation into one single act.

 The majority of the Equality Act 2010 came into force on 1 October 2010, providing protection from discrimination on the basis of 'protected characteristics'.
 The Equality Act covers the same groups that were protected by previous equality legislation - age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.